PaulLemaron/Patients_Blood_Test_Analysis_Using_Power_BI/README.md

 ## Dataset

-The project utilizes a Healthcare Analytics Dashboard dataset containing patient blood test data.
+The project utilizes a Healthcare Analytics dataset attached to the repository containing patient blood test data.

 ## Technologies Used